vuejs/docs/src/guide/instance.md

 ## Creating an Application Instance

-Every Vue application starts by creating a new **application instance** with the `createApp` function:
+Every Vue application starts by creating a new <b>application instance</b> with the `createApp` function:

 ```js
 const app = Vue.createApp({